 How is Castleman disease diagnosed?

-People with Castleman disease (CD) may see their doctor because they have felt a lump that hasn't gone away, they develop some of the other symptoms listed below, or they just don't feel well and go in for a checkup.
+People with Castleman disease (CD) may see their doctor because of symptoms they are having, or because they just don’t feel well and go in for a checkup.
+Sometimes CD is found in people without symptoms when it’s seen on an imaging test being done for another reason.

-CD is rare, and its symptoms are often like those caused by other diseases (including infections and lymphomas), so doctors may suspect it is something else at first.
+CD is rare, and its symptoms are often like those caused by other diseases (including infections, autoimmune diseases, and lymphomas), so doctors often suspect it is something else at first.
 The actual diagnosis of CD is made when doctors remove an affected lymph node and look at it under a microscope.
 This procedure, known as a biopsy, is described below.

 Medical history and physical exam

-If your symptoms suggest you might have a lymph node problem such as CD, your doctor will want to get a thorough medical history, including information about your symptoms, possible risk factors, family history, and other medical conditions.
+If your symptoms or the results of a test suggest you might have a lymph node problem such as CD, your doctor will want to get a thorough medical history, including the details of any symptoms, possible risk factors, family history, and other medical conditions.

 Next, the doctor will examine you, paying special attention to the lymph nodes and other areas of the body that might be involved, including the spleen and liver.
 Because infections are the most common cause of enlarged lymph nodes, the doctor will look for an infection in the part of the body near the swollen lymph nodes.

-If the doctor suspects that CD or another serious problem (such as lymphoma) might be causing the symptoms, he or she may order imaging tests, and/or do a biopsy of an affected lymph node (see below).
+If the doctor suspects that CD or another serious problem (such as lymphoma) might be causing the symptoms, he or she might order blood tests, imaging tests, and/or do a biopsy of an affected lymph node (see below).

-Imaging tests use x-rays, magnetic fields, or radioactive particles to produce pictures of the inside of the body.
-These tests may be done for a number of reasons, including looking for enlarged lymph nodes or other problems that might be causing symptoms, looking for enlarged nodes in other parts of the body, and helping determine whether treatment has been effective.
+Imaging tests use x-rays, magnetic fields, sound waves, or radioactive particles to create pictures of the inside of the body.
+These tests may be done for a number of reasons, including

 People who might have CD (or another lymph node problem) may have one or more of the following tests.